cvat-ai/cvat/site/content/en/docs/integration/toloka.md

 4. Click **OK**.

-After you reject the job, the menu bar will change and only the **Accept** button will be active, so you can accept the job when changes are made.
+After you reject the job, the menu bar will change and only the **Accept** button will be active.

+Rejected job can be accepted later.

 ## Moving Toloka project to archive

 After annotation is completed, you can move the Toloka project to the archive.

 > Note that all jobs must be complete.
+> <br>Tasks must not have active assignments or assignments that are being disputed.</br> > <br>All project pools must be closed/archived.<br>

 1. Open Toloka project, go to **Actions** > **Archive Toloka project**.